Rock-n-Prog/web-ts-monorepo-starter-pack/docs/architecture/general.md

-  component-expo-app --> |Communicates to| component-edge-functions component-edge-functions --> |Communicates to| component-db packages-web-ui --> |Deploys into| component-storybook-web-app apps-mobile-ui-showcase --> |Deploys into| component-expo-ui-showcase-
+  component-expo-app --> |Communicates to| component-edge-functions component-edge-functions --> |Communicates to| component-db packages-web-ui --> |Deploys into| component-storybook-web-app apps-mobile-ui-showcase --> |Deploys into| component-expo-ui-showcase-app
 ```

 ### Packages architecture